 “Where did you find such a pretty girl!?”
-He pointed to Sarah, who winced at his words, then addressed her.
+He pointed to Sarah.
+She knew she should be offended, even outraged, by guys who talked like that, but she was also flattered against her will.
+Then he addressed her.
 “You watch out for this Schlawiner.
 He’s full of wild ideas!”

 “Rule number one, don’t believe anything Andreas says,” Theo joked.
 “Andreas, the electric guitarist; Sarah, the classical pianist,” he gestured.

 “A fellow musician!
-Then on the house,” Andreas thumped two beers onto the counter and turned to the next customers.
+Then on the house,” Andreas thumped two Paulaner onto the counter and turned to the next customers.
 Theo and Sarah clinked bottles, looking each other purposefully in the eye, and took a sip.
-It tasted particularly bitter and Sarah suppressed a grimace.
+It tasted bitter and Sarah suppressed a grimace.